-I would seem, then, that, that dogmas refer to the church's declaration of revealed mysteries.
+It would seem, then, that dogmas refer to the church's declaration of revealed mysteries.

-Fourthly, the meaning of the dogma is not apart from a verbal formulation, for it is a meaning declared by the church.
+Fourithly, the meaning of the dogma is not apart from a verbal formulation, for it is a meaning declared by the church.
 However, the permanence attaches to the meaning and not to the formula.
-To retain the same formula and give it a new meaning is precisely what the third canon excludes (DS 3043).
+To retain the same formula and give it a new meaning is precisely what the the third canon excludes (DS 3043).

 Fifthly, it seems better to speak of the permanence of the meaning of dogmas rather than of the immutability of that meaning.
-For permanence is what is implied by retinendus, non recedendum, non. alius tribuendus.
-Again, it is permanence rather than immutability that is meant when there is asserted a growth and advance in understanding, knowledge, wisdom with respect to the same dogma and the same meaning (DS 3020).
+For permanence is what is implied by retinendus, non recediendum, non. alius tribuendeus.
+Ommunanenhem Again, it is permanence rather than immutability that is meant when there is asserted a growth and advance in thm understanding, knowledge, wisdom with respect to the them same dogma and the same meaning (DS 3020).

 Finally, let us ask why the meaning of dogmas is permanent.
-There are two answers.
+There are two abbiers answers.
 The first assigns the causa cognoscendi, the reason why we know it to be permanent.
 The second assigns the causa essendi, the reason why it has to be permanent.